danielnuriyev/danielnuriyev.github.io/README.md

 - Food that contains proteins, minerals and vitamins.
 Fats and carbs minimized.
 Unnecessary components such as coffee minimized.
 - Amounts that don't make you heavy

-The goal of food management is to clean your body and liberate energy for pursuing your worthy goals.
+Proper food cleans your body and liberates energy for pursuing your worthy goals.

 #### Exercise